cortex-js/cortexjs.io/docs/compute-engine/50-math-json.md

 ### LaTeX Rendering Conventions

-The following recommendations may be followed by clients displaying MathJSON identifiers with LaTeX, or parsing LaTeX to MathJSON identifiers.
+The following recommendations may be followed by clients displaying MathJSON symbols with LaTeX, or parsing LaTeX to MathJSON symbols.

 These recommendations do not affect computation or manipulation of expressions following these conventions.

-- An identifier may be composed of a main body, some modifiers, some style variants, some subscripts and subscripts.
+- A symbol may be composed of a main body, some modifiers, some style variants, some subscripts and superscripts.
 For example:
     - `"alpha_0__prime"` $$\alpha_0^\prime $$
     - `"x_vec"` $$ \vec{x} $$
     - `"Re_fraktur"` $$\mathfrak{Re} $$.
 - Subscripts are indicated by an underscore `_` and superscripts by a double-underscore `__`.
-There may be more than one superscript or subscripts, but they get concatenated.
+There may be more than one superscript or subscript, but they get concatenated.
 For example `"a_b__c_q__p"` -> `a_{b, q}^{c, p}`
   \\( a\_\{b, q\}^\{c, p\} \\).
 - Modifiers after a superscript or subscript apply to the closest preceding